 The most significant learning came from usability testing the Add a Look flow.
 Though the flow worked for most, some people were confused by the idea that they could “author” a Look on the app.
 Some test subjects thought they weren’t qualified enough to make those kinds of calls.
 We added helpful copy and tips to let users know exactly how their looks would be used.

 - In-person interviews: overall sentiment

-- Usability testing: onboarding, product discovery, sharing & look creation
+- Usability testing: onboarding, product discovery, sharing and look creation